 Live Demo

-Write a script for your demo so you won’t be distracted by the audience when presenting your product’s different features.
+Before giving the demo presentation, write a script and prepare it beforehand.
+This will help avoid audience distractions when presenting your product’s different features to an audience in the live demo.
 This script has to be synced with the slides, so practice until you feel comfortable with the flow, allowing 1-2 minutes per section for any last-minute question.

 Test your live demo at your presentation’s venue to pinpoint any technical issues.
 As we mentioned before, it is a must to count on a backup plan, like having a spare server in the cloud, so you can deliver your presentation even if the original plan isn’t working.